galaxyhaxz/psp-libpatcher/README.md

 `Usage: libpatcher <library.a>`

-TODO: need to dynamically search for stubs to fix modules like pspkernel.a
+TODO: need to dynamically search for stubs to fix modules like `libkernel.a`